Mahindra Scorpio-N: Powertrain

 The four-wheel-drive system, branded 4XPLOR, includes a low-range gearbox, hill-descent and hill-hold control, and selectable terrain modes (Snow, Mud, Sand, and Normal).

 Safety

-Global NCAP rating
+Global NCAP

 In December 2022, the Scorpio-N received a five-star rating for adult occupant protection and a three-star rating for child occupant protection from the Global NCAP under its revised crash-test protocol.